 Podcasts are flexible so one can tune in on their morning commute or when they are engaged in other activities during the day.
 Starting a podcast gives you more visibility and boosts your presence on social media, so you come across as an expert.

 Besides, the title, show notes, and the transcript are great places to use keywords and insert links taking listeners back to your blog and other channels.

-It’s easier than ever to get started podcasting thanks to all the different podcast hosting sites who have something to offer everyone, no matter where you are in your podcast journey.
+It’s easier than ever to get started with podcasting thanks to all the different podcast hosting sites who have something to offer everyone, no matter where you are in your podcast journey.
 After all, different podcasters will require different needs in their hosting.